-In September 2015, 193 world leaders agreed to 17 Global Goals for Sustainable Development.
-If these Goals are completed, it would mean an end to extreme poverty, inequality and climate change by 2030.
+In September 2015, 193 world leaders agreed to 17 Sustainable Development Goals (SDGs).
+If the SDGs are achieved, it would mean an end to extreme poverty, inequality and climate change by 2030.
 A specific stand-alone target (3.6) in the Health Goal to reduce road traffic fatalities was adopted:

 Our governments have set a very ambitious target to save lives on our roads, and it’s our job to make sure they stick to it.
-The #SlowDown campaign calls for urgent action around speed management to reduce road traffic deaths and injuries.
-The road safety target within the Global Goals is only going to work if we fight for it.
-A good start is to get involved!
+The #SpeakUp campaign calls for stronger leadership to reduce road traffic deaths and injuries.
+It also highlights that we can all in our own personal capacities #SpeakUp and be a leader for road safety.
+The road safety target within the Global Goals is only going to be attained if we fight for it.
+A good start is to #SpeakUp for road safety to SaveLIVES!

 The United Nations Global Road Safety Weeks and its' campaigns are coordinated by the United Nations Road Safety Collaboration, chaired by the World Health Organization.
 All stakeholders – national and local governments, international agencies, civil society organizations, private companies, and the public generally – are invited to plan and host events marking the Weeks.